-1P5.
-Early Finish.
-After the first competitor has finished, the Chief Referee may excuse one or more riders from completing the distance in order to secure a place, which would clearly have been won by finishing.
-The Chief Referee may also excuse from completing the distance a rider who, by accident or withdrawal of others, is the only competitor left in the race.
-1P6.
-Results.
+- (a) The Chief Judge assigns places to at least as many riders as required, including timing data as appropriate.
+If a group of riders cannot be separately placed, they are given an equal placing. - (b) Riders who fail to take the start line are entered as "did not start" (DNS). - (c) Riders who withdraw from the race of their own accord are entered as "did not finish (DNF). - (d) Riders who are unable to finish because of a mishap, or because they are out of contention and withdrawn by the officials are generally entered as DNF, except in the specific cases noted in these rules.
+However, in some instances the Chief Referee may instruct the Chief Judge to assign places to riders withdrawn by the officials, and to include them in the results.
+If so, the Chief Judge shall place the riders based on their relative positions at the time that they were withdrawn. - (e) Results are assembled and printed.
+It is the responsibility of the organizer to provide resources appropriate to the scale of the race for results production.
+The results are checked by the Chief Judge, who generally signs or initials them to show approval, and whether the results are preliminary or final.
+The organizer's staff is then responsible for reproduction and distribution of the results. - 1P8.
+Results posting.
 At the end of the race, the Chief Judge will inform the riders of the time and place where the results will be posted or announced, and the Chief Judge shall be available there to resolve any protest.
-Prizes may not be distributed until all protests have been answered and at least 15 minutes have passed since the results were announced.
-1P7.
+Prizes may not be distributed until all protests have been answered which affect the podium and awards and at least 15 minutes have passed since the results were announced. - 1P9.
 Disqualification.
 In races consisting ordinarily of qualification, semifinal, and final rounds, the disqualification of a rider or team after the finals shall not change the placings of other riders.
 In other races, when a rider or team is removed from the placings by disqualification, any lower placed riders will be advanced to their next higher finishing place.